-YouTube Star Corey La Barrie Dead at 25 in Car Crash
+YouTube Star Corey La Barrie Dead at 25 in Car Crash - E!
+Online

 Charges have not yet been filed, but TMZ reports that their law enforcement sources anticipate an arrest of the driver, who is reportedly Ink Master star Daniel Silva.

-Numerous friends and acquaintances of the YouTube star have expressed their condolences to the La Barrie family on social media, including Rebecca Blackand Ethan Dolan of the Dolan Twins.
+Numerous friends and acquaintances of the YouTube star have expressed their condolences to the La Barrie family on social media, including Rebecca Black and Ethan Dolan of the Dolan Twins.
 In addition, some of the stars of the YouTube show Reality House spoke out about the privilege of getting to know the star.
 Ryan Abe wrote on Twitter, "From the tours, to the random videos we made, to our late night heart to hearts, I will never forget you.
 I know your saying was 'under appreciated,' but you are and always will be so f--king loved."

 Corey will be most remembered for his YouTube channel, which garnered over 700,000 subscribers.